8 time management and organizational skills to master

 1. Helps save time

 Moreover, good organizational skills can help you avoid searching through piles of paperwork or an unnamed folder on your computer to find important documents.
-This can save time — which you can spend on more important tasks.
+This can save time, which you can spend on more important tasks.

 2. Improves efficiency

-You also learn to focus better on your tasks and complete them in less time, resulting in enhanced efficiency.
+Time management skills teach you to take control of your own time.
+You also learn to focus more effectively on your tasks and complete them in less time, resulting in increased efficiency.

-Consequently, avoiding these last-minute tasks not only helps deliver work on time but significantly increases your productivity and decreases your stress level.
+Consequently, avoiding these last-minute tasks not only helps deliver work on time but also significantly increases your productivity and decreases your stress level.

 3. Greater reliability and less stress